aimms/how-to/Articles/362/362-planning-support.rst

 User interface
 ^^^^^^^^^^^^^^^^^^^^

 When multiple users discuss the planning created, the Gantt Chart is shown and shared, using the timezone ``'UTC'``.
-However, when a particular user, or a team within one timezone discusses the planning, this is done with respect to the local timezone including daylight saving (if any).
+However, when a particular user or a team within one timezone discusses the planning, this is done with respect to the local timezone including daylight saving (if any).

 To play around with this example, you can download it :download:`here <model/SupportPlanning.zip>`